 We use a number of criteria when making our surgery schedule within any given day.
 Issues such as critical nature of the problem and distance the client travels to and from our hospital, if the patient is to be discharged same-day, etc. are considered.
 In general, we strive to provide the best surgical care available while trying our best to accommodate each client’s needs.

 5. Will I be able to stay with my pet the day of surgery and when can I take my pet home?

 Unfortunately, due to the hectic and confidential nature of our hospital, pet owners cannot be with their pet immediately before or after surgery.
 Visitation is allowed once the patients are fully recovered and/or between the hours of 9 am – 11 pm as scheduled with our Client Care Specialists.
 It’s very common for patients to be disoriented after waking and experience emergence delirium.
 Often healthy patients are given a sedative to smooth their recovery.
-Also, many patients receive an epidural pre-operatively which reduces their pain markedly, but also their ability to walk post-op.
+Also, many patients receive a per-operative epidural which reduces their pain markedly, but also their ability to walk post-op.
 Because of all these reasons, most patients are kept overnight to allow the medications to wear off and your pet to be returned in a state similar to how they were dropped off.